Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 • Standardizable analyses where input and output are predictable and too large for Excel, such as bottom-up sales and price/volume analyses.

-For most transaction advisory projects, we prefer PowerPivot and CUBE formulas due to their ease and speed of setup, similarity to SUMIFS (which is widely known and used in the industry) and customizability (live changes during client calls are a significant advantage).
+For most transaction advisory projects, we prefer PowerPivot and CUBE formulas due to their ease and speed of setup, their similarity to SUMIFS (which is widely known and used in the industry), and their customizability.
+For example, think of applying live changes during client calls to Excel cells compared to a PowerBI dashboard.

 Conclusion